Finding the Best Places to Retire Since 2006!

 Is Arkansas Considered Tax Friendly for Retirement?
 Yes

-Notes: Fairfield Bay has grown by 20% in the last decade.
-Homeowners pay HOA fees of about $147 per month for access to the amenities.
-Home prices have increased by 12% since last year.
+Notes: Homeowners pay HOA fees of about $150 per month for access to the amenities.
+Home prices have increased 15% since last year.

 Recommended as a Retirement Spot?
 Yes, although the population loss is a concern.